saturncloud/examples/examples/pytorch/README.md

 ## [Use Pytorch to train a single model across multiple GPUs in parallel with Dask](04-start-with-pytorch+dask-single-model.ipynb)

 By combining Pytorch with Dask you can train a single neural network over many different GPUs at once.
-This example uses the same pet names example as the single-GPU notebook, but instead uses the three GPUs of the dask workers to train the model.
+This example uses the same pet names example as the single-GPU notebook, but instead uses the three GPUs of the Dask workers to train the model.